souffle-lang/souffle-lang.github.io/pages/docs/tutorial.md

 To compile and immediately execute a Soufflé program, the option ``-c`` can be used, e.g. ``souffle -c test.dl`` executes the binary produced from the ``.cpp`` file produced by ``test.dl``.
 To just generate the executable, the option ``-o`` can be used.

-TODO: depricated: Feedback-directed compilation can be used with the option ``--auto-schedule``, e.g. ``souffle --auto-schedule test.dl``.

 To achieve high performance, the programmer can manually re-order the atoms in the body of a rule.
 The auto-scheduler can be disabled for a rule by the strict qualifier, with syntax ``<rule>. .strict``.
 One can also provide their own query schedule, which for a given rule has syntax ``<rule>. .plan{ <#version> : (idx_1, ..., idx_k) }``.

 An exercise for the reader is to execute the following code, varying the choice of the last three lines each time, and benchmarking using the profiler: